Non-Markovianity of $2K-B$ and a degeneration: The filtration of

-For details, see e.g.,~\cite[Chapter VI]{revuz_yor}.
+For details, see, e.g.,~\cite[Chapter~VI]{revuz_yor}.

-An inclusion of filtration like \eqref{eq:inclu} is not available in the $X=2K-B$ setting.
-However, if we include either the current location or slope of the concave majorant of infinite time horizon, i.e., some information of the Brownian motion up to time infinity, the following is true. \begin{prop} For any $t\ge 0$,
+An inclusion of filtrations like \eqref{eq:inclu} is not available in the setting of $X = 2K - B$.
+However, if we include either the current location or the slope of the concave majorant over the infinite time horizon (i.e., some information about the Brownian motion up to time infinity) the following relation holds. \begin{prop} For any $t \ge 0$,

 \end{prop}